alievent/harassment-analysis/README.md

 The original data sets for experiment and raw text are available on https://github.com/swkarlekar/safecity.
 The reports is public available on http://www.maps.safecity.in/reports.
 Please contact SafeCity moderators at http://maps.safecity.in/contact for permission before the use of this data.
 We thank the SafeCity moderators for granting the permission of using the data.

 The annotation data of key element and story classifications are located in /data directory.
-The id are corresponding to order of the story in each of the train, dev, test dataset published on https://github.com/swkarlekar/safecity.
+The ids ( in each of the train, dev, test file) are corresponding to order of the stories in each of the train, dev, test dataset published on https://github.com/swkarlekar/safecity.
 This data is for research purposes only.